The wave operator representation of quantum and classical dynamics: Discussion

-When performing an analogous procedure in imaginary time, an $O(h^2)$ correction distinguishes quantum and classical quadratic systems, suggesting the most significant difference between the quantum and classical regime is in the ground state they inhabit, rather than their real time dynamics.
-The fact that the semiclassical expansion of the imaginary time evolution exhibits a quadratic correction to the classical Hamiltonian is strikingly similar to another context in which the equilibrium state of a system is determined by a correction to its bare Hamiltonian.
+When performing an analogous procedure in imaginary time, an $O(\hbar^2)$ correction distinguishes quantum and classical quadratic systems, suggesting the most significant difference between the quantum and classical regime is in the ground state systems inhabit, rather than their real time dynamics (see \cite{kajari_inertial_2010}). {A potential application of this new semiclassical expansion is in the calculation of tunnelling rates \cite{PhysRevResearch.3.033019}, which at present employ semiclassical path-integrals.
+One future avenue of research is to investigate how this is related to the semiclassical waveoperator, and what if any advantage the latter may possess.} The fact that the semiclassical expansion of the imaginary time evolution exhibits a quadratic correction to the classical Hamiltonian is strikingly similar to another context in which the equilibrium state of a system is determined by a correction to its bare Hamiltonian.
 Specifically, when considering a system strongly coupled to an environment, its thermal state is described by a ``Hamiltonian of mean force'' that accounts for the environmental interaction.
 In those cases where this effective Hamiltonian is known \cite{PhysRevA.106.012204,Cerisola,PhysRevB.95.125124,doi:10.1116/5.0073853,Miller2018}, the correction to the bare Hamiltonian is \textit{also} quadratic rather than linear.
 It is tempting to speculate that these two phenomena may be related to each other.

-There are a number of potential extensions to this formalism.
-For instance, the introduction of commuting Bopp operators in previous sections relies on the canonical commutation relation in an infinite dimensional space of operators \cite{doi:10.1063/1.1665849}.
-Finite dimensional Hilbert spaces are more restrictive and generally do not allow introducing the analogs of Bopp operators sharing the similar commutation properties.
-Nevertheless, one might employ (for example) a Jordan-Schwinger map \cite{Sakurai2010-mw} to represent such a finite dimensional system.
-This would introduce an oscillator basis obeying canonical commutation relation in the continuum limit, and open a route to calculations analogous to those presented here.
-One also might extend the wave operator machinery to dissipative dynamics.
-For example, it has been shown in Ref.~\cite{reznik_unitary_1996} that a positive trace preserving map representing wave-operator evolution has the form:

-The purification representation of Eq.~\eqref{LindbladEqnForWaveOperator} describes an arbitrary unitary transformation of the state vector $\ket{\Omega}$ and hence is capable of describing an arbitrary transformation of the density matrix $\hat\rho$, similar to the standard Lindblad equation.
-Nevertheless, the precise connection to the latter is highly non-trivial: a conventional linear Lindblad equation will in general correspond to a highly nonlinear Eq.~\eqref{LindbladEqnForWaveOperator}, where the operators $\hat A_k$ and $\hat B_k$ are functions of $\hat\Omega$ \cite{ilya}.